bolshiyanov/expo-router-v2-step7/README.md

 3) Redux Toolkit to disseminate the button's state across all application components.

-4) The configColors file to instantly modify color scheme settings throughout all components.
+4) The `Colors.ts` as `Config` file to instantly modify color scheme settings throughout all components.
 Details on this are provided below: